 Find the Right Temperature

 Tune your hot tub for comfort and pain relief that suits you.
-We don’t recommend that your spa water ever exceed 104°F, but you may want to start with a lower temperature (for example, between 98° and 100°) and find the level that is right for you.
+We don’t recommend that your spa water ever exceed 104°F, but you may want to start with a lower temperature (for example, between 98° and 100°) and find the right level.
 The key is to reach a point where your muscles are relaxed without overheating you.

 Use the Water for Increased Comfort

 You can use the time you spend in your hot tub to do some low-impact exercise and stimulate your muscles and joints.
-With just 15 or 20 minutes a day, you can become more flexible.
-As an added bonus, the buoyancy of the water takes some of the weight and pressure off of your joints as you move, making it easier to stay fit and pain-free
+You can become more flexible with just 15 or 20 minutes a day.
+As an added bonus, the buoyancy of the water takes some of the weight and pressure off of your joints as you move, making it easier to stay fit and pain-free.

 Soaking in warm water raises your body temperature.
 You’re likely to sweat, especially if you decide to do some light stretching or exercise.
-As healthy as that habit is, it’s important to follow it up with proper hydration.
+As healthy as that habit is, following it up with proper hydration is important.